mirmahathir1/finance-app/design/ui/statistics.md

 └── EmptyState (when no data for selected period/currency)
 ```

-**Note:** Statistics show only transactions in the selected currency, filtering by `type` for expenses and incomes.
+**Note:** Statistics default to transactions in the selected currency, filtering by `type` for expenses and incomes.
+When the "Include other currencies" toggle is enabled, out-of-currency transactions are converted to the selected currency via https://open.er-api.com before aggregation.

 ## View Statistics Flow